miyannishar/voteGyan/README.md

 ## Accomplishments that we are Proud Of

 - Designed a game-based rewards system that incentives users to learn.
-- Integrated AI to create interactive and engaging educational content.
 - Designed an intuitive, mobile-first interface that works seamlessly across devices.
 - Curated a database of impartial lessons to make civics accessible and impactful.